aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/data-matrix-barcodes/_index.md

 ---

 ## **Create a Data Matrix Barcode**
-Data Matrix is used to encode product and serial number information on electrical rating plates; to mark of surgical instruments in Japan; to identify lenses, circuit boards, and other items during manufacturing.
-DataMatrix barcodes can store up to 2000 characters.
-Aspose.BarCode provides the most convenient way of producing a DataMatrix type of two-dimensional barcode.
+*Data Matrix* is used to encode the information about product and serial number on electrical rating plates; to mark surgical instruments in Japan; to identify lenses, circuit boards, and other items during manufacturing. *Data Matrix* barcodes can store up to 2,000 characters. ***Aspose.BarCode for .NET*** provides a simple and convenient way to generate *Data Matrix* barcodes.

 ### **How to Generate a Data Matrix Barcode**
-Instantiate a BarcodeGenerator and set its EncodeType to be DataMatrix, and set its CodeText property for the data you want to encode
+To generate *Data Matrix* barcodes it is required to create an instance of class *BarcodeGenerator* and set the *EncodeType* property to "DataMatrix".
+Then, the input data to be encoded need to be inserted in the *CodeText* property.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-UseEncodeModeDatamatrixbarcode-UseEncodeModeDatamatrixbarcode.cs" >}}

 ### **Encode Mode**
-Aspose.BarCode supports several types of encoding mode for DataMatrix, which is default to Auto, indicating the encoder to choose the best encode mode.
-What is the best encode mode?.
-The best encoding mode will likely produce the smallest picture under the same settings.
-What the encoder does is trying to encode two characters into one single byte.
-The following code snippet shows you how to use encode mode.
+***Aspose.BarCode for .NET*** supports several types of data encoding for Data Matrix barcodes.
+By default, the *Auto* mode is set, indicating the encoder to choose the most appropriate encode mode that will likely produce the smallest picture under the same settings.
+The encoder attempts to encode two characters into a single byte.
+The following code snippet shows how to set the encoding mode.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-CreateEnCodeDatamatrixBarCode-CreateEnCodeDatamatrixBarCode.cs" >}}

 ### **Custom Encoding Mode**
-Aspose.BarCode now supports the [Custom encode mode](https://apireference.aspose.com/barcode/net/aspose.barcode.windows.forms/barcodecontrol/properties/datamatrixencodemode) for DataMatrix to support Encoding standard like **UTF8**.
-The following code snippet shows you how to use custom encoding mode.
+***Aspose.BarCode for .NET*** supports the [Custom encode mode](https://apireference.aspose.com/barcode/net/aspose.barcode.windows.forms/barcodecontrol/properties/datamatrixencodemode) property for *Data Matrix* to enable various encoding standards, for example, such as **UTF8**.
+The following code snippet illustrates how to use custom encoding mode.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-CustomEncodingModeInDataMatrix-CustomEncodingModeInDataMatrix.cs" >}}

-## **Create C40 Encoded Datamatrix Barcode**
+## **Create C40 Encoded Data Matrix Barcode**
-Aspose.BarCode for .NET now supports creating Datamatix barcode with the C40 encoding scheme.
-The following code snippet demonstrates how simple it is to create a C40 encoded barcode.
+***Aspose.BarCode for .NET*** supports creating Data Matrix barcodes using the *C40* encoding scheme.
+The following code snippet demonstrates how to create a barcode in this way.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-CreateC40DatamatrixBarCode-CreateC40DatamatrixBarCode.cs" >}}

-## **Create Text Encoded Datamatrix Barcode**
+## **Create Text Encoded Data Matrix Barcode**
-Aspose.BarCode for .NET now supports creating Datamatix barcode with the Text encoding scheme.
-The following code snippet demonstrates how simple it is to create Text encoded barcode.
+***Aspose.BarCode for .NET*** enables generating *Data Matrix* barcodes using the *Text* encoding scheme.
+The following code snippet explains how to generate barcodes in this way.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-CreateTextDatamatrixBarCode-CreateTextDatamatrixBarCode.cs" >}}

-## **Create X12 Encoded Datamatrix Barcode**
+## **Create X12 Encoded Data Matrix Barcode**
-Aspose.BarCode for .NET now supports creating Datamatix barcodes with the X12 encoding scheme.
-The following code snippet demonstrates how simple it is to create an X12 encoded barcode.
+***Aspose.BarCode for .NET*** allows creating *Data Matrix* barcodes with the *X12* encoding scheme.
+The following code sample demonstrates how to create barcodes using this scheme.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-CreateX12DatamatrixBarCode-createX12datamatrixbarcode.cs" >}}

-## **Create EDIFACT Encoded Datamatrix Barcode**
+## **Create EDIFACT Encoded Data Matrix Barcode**
-Aspose.BarCode for .NET now supports creating Datamatix barcode with the EDIFACT encoding scheme which uses six bits per character, with four characters packed into three bytes.
-The following code snippet demonstrates how simple it is to create EDIFACT encoded barcode.
+***Aspose.BarCode for .NET*** support barcode generation for the *Data Matrix* symbology using the *EDIFACT* encoding scheme that allows encoding six bits per character with four characters packed into three bytes.
+The following code snippet shows how to generated *EDIFACT*-encoded barcode.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-CreateEDIFACTDatamatrixBarCode-createEDIFACTdatamatrixbarcode.cs" >}}